Uberspace/lab/source/guide_gitlab.rst

 Exiftool
 --------

-Gitlab Workhorse needs ``exiftool`` to remove EXIF data from uploaded images.
+GitLab Workhorse needs ``exiftool`` to remove EXIF data from uploaded images.
 As of ``Uberspace 7.7.9.0`` it is not available but you can check yourself with

 ::